Singularities of moduli of curves with a universal root

 In this paper we focus on the singular locus of $\overline\R_{g,\ell}^k$, called $\sing\overline\R_{g,\ell}^k$, and on the locus of non-canonical singularities, also called non-canonical locus and noted $\sing^{\nc}\overline\R_{g,\ell}^k$.
 The singular locus of $\overline\M_g$ is characterized in \cite{harmum82} by introducing the concept of elliptic tail quasireflection (see Definition \ref{def_eti}): $[C]\in\overline\M_g$ is in $\sing\overline\M_g$ if and only if there exists $\alpha\in\Aut(C)$ not generated by elliptic tail quasireflections.
-This locus could be naturally lift to~$\overline\R_{g,\ell}^k$ introducing the group $\Aut'(C)$ of automorphisms on $C$ which lift to the root structure.
+This locus admits a natural lift to~$\overline\R_{g,\ell}^k$ by introducing the group $\Aut'(C)$ of automorphisms on $C$ which preserve the root structure.
 However, the stack structure of a curve comes equipped with new \cor{ghost} automorphisms, \cor{i.e.}~automorphisms acting trivially on the coarse space of the curve, but possibly non-trivially on the additional structure.
-Because of the ghosts, there is a new locus of singularities which could be studied using new tools in graph theory.
+Because of such ghosts, there is a new locus of singularities which can be studied using new tools in graph theory.